yiqiaowang/goLite/README.md

 optional arguments:
- -t, --typecheck               Type checks the input source file -s, --symtbldump              Dumps the entire symbol table on
+ -t, --typecheck               Type checks the input source file -d, --dumpsymtab              Dumps the entire symbol table on
                                completion or error.
  -a, --astdump                 Dumps the ast on completed parse -p, --pptype                  Pretty prints the program with the